 If the supporters of strategy B had been asked at the time, they would have approved of hardening the budget constraint in principle.
 They did not press in their writings for the retention of a soft budget constraint, but the requirement of a hard budget constraint became lost in their proposals, and not by chance.
+They expected that privatization will automatically harden the budget constraint.
 I will return to this in the context of the Czech and Russian experiences.

 The most important difference between the two types of strategy is not the items in each set of characteristics, but which items receive greatest emphasis.
 Where should political attention, legislative and administrative capacity, intellectual interest and research activity be focused?
 There is a strong difference between the two strategies in this respect.
 A emphasizes healthy growth of the new private sector, while B underlines rapid liquidation of the state sector.

 Road and other writings of mine that appeared about the same time outlined and recommended strategy A. I was not alone in doing so; quite a few others put forward similar views.
-I would like to underline with high appreciation here the positions taken by Andreff (1992), Brabant (1992), McKinnon (1992), Murrell (1992a, 1992b and 1992c), Murrell and Wang (1993), and Poznanski (1992).
+Here and throughout the rest of the paper I confine the survey only to the views taken by the Western profession, in the academic world and at the international financial institutions.
+I would like to underline with high appreciation here the positions taken by Andreff (1992), Bolton and Roland (1992), Brabant (1992), McKinnon (1992), Murrell (1992a, 1992b and 1992c), Murrell and Wang (1993), and Poznanski (1992).
 However, it was certainly a small minority of Western academic economists who supported a strategy of organic development of the private sector.
 The vast majority of the profession accepted and popularized the strategy of rapid privatization, often using quite aggressive arguments to do so.